hashicorp/field-workshops-terraform/docs/slides/azure/terraform-oss/index.md

 Terraform code (HCL) is easy to learn and easy to read.
 It is also 50-70% more compact than an equivalent JSON configuration.

 ???
-1Password did a great blog post illustrating the difference between AWS Cloudformation (JSON) and Terraform.
+1Password did a great blog post illustrating the difference between JSON configuration files and Terraform.

 https://blog.1password.com/terraforming-1password/